Sasszem/13/README.md

 ## To play

 Grab a download from the releases page.
-Needs Löve2D version 11.3 or compatible.
-Works on every platform supported by Löve2D, but the main target is android.
+The .love bundles need Löve2D version 11.3 or compatible.
+Works on every platform supported by Löve2D, but the main target is android - so just grab the apk version if you can.

 You can also try out the [web version](13.html), altought that's slower and hase a few sound issues.